wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 *Triggers* are what causes a function to run, like an HTTP Request or a Timer.
 They have associated data, that can be passed into the function as a parameter.
 In the above instance the HTTP Trigger passes in its data as a parameter named `req`.
 Every Azure Function has exactly one trigger, with a trigger effectively being a special sort of *input binding*.

- A *binding* is how functions are connected to other resources and can be either an *input binding* or an *output binding*.
+ A *binding* is how a function is connected to another resource and they can be either an *input binding* or an *output binding*.
 Input bindings receive data from a data source and pass it into the function as parameters.
 Output bindings take data from the function and send it to another resource, for example returning an HTTP response or creating a message in a Message Queue.

  Bindings prevent you from needing to hardcode access to other services within the function itself, they are declared in this JSON file.
+A function can have zero or many input and/or output bindings.

  The `scriptFile` property declares the name of the function that will be run.